nicholasjng/personal-website/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is the code for my personal website built with React and Next.js.